cleardusk/3DDFA/readme.md

 The training parameters are all presented in bash scripts.

 ## Acknowledgement
+Thanks for [Xiangyu Zhu](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/)'s great work.
 Thanks for your interest in this repo.
 If your research benefits from this repo, please cite it and star it 😃